jonyoung123/alx-low_level_programming/0x01-variables_if_else_while/README.md

  print the last digit of the number stored in the variable n.
- Write a program that prints the alphabet in lowercase Write a program that prints the alphabet in lowercase, and then in uppercase,
+ Write a program that prints the alphabet in lowercase Write a program that prints the alphabet in lowercase, and then in uppercase, Write a program that prints the alphabet in lowercase